-- The Comprehensive Income and Expenditure Statement on page 8 shows that the Council's gross revenue expenditure on 'Cost of Services' level is £813m during 2010/11, with the net position as £638m.
-If the Housing Revenue Account's exceptional cost for 2010/11 is disregarded, it leaves a gross expenditure of £339m and net expenditure of £164m. - In the Comprehensive Income and Expenditure Statement, the expenditure and income is analysed per individual service based on the Best Value Accounting Code of Practice (BVACOP). - Refer to Appendix A for a further detailed analysis of these Services.
+• The Comprehensive Income and Expenditure Statement on page 11 shows that the Council's gross revenue expenditure on 'Cost of Services' level is £750m during 2010/11, with the net position as £408m.
+If the Housing Revenue Account's exceptional cost for 2010/11 is disregarded, it leaves a gross expenditure of £283m and net expenditure of £158m.